juandpinto/thesis-manuscript/source/12_methods.md

             lemma_by_file_dict[word[7:-1]][file] = 1
 ```

-We then run both of these functions for each XML file in the corpus directory (defined earlier in `corpus_path`).
+We then run both of these functions for each XML file in the corpus directory (defined earlier in the `corpus_path` variable).

 ``` {#create-freq-list .python .numberLines startFrom="67"}
 for dirName, subdirList, fileList in os.walk(corpus_path):